HubPages is a one-of-a-kind online community of writers, editors, artists, and everyday enthusiasts sharing expertise and information.

 Note: Since you can't italicize in captions, all book titles, movie titles, etc. should be in quotation marks.

-The subtitle tells the readers what answer they will find in that Text Capsule, and the caption under a photo helps them interpret the image, so both should be as descriptive and as engaging as possible.
+- The header tells the readers what answer they will find in that Text Capsule, and the caption under a photo helps them interpret the image, so both should be as descriptive and as engaging as possible.

-Subtitles should all be in APA title case.
-In some cases, each title can be a punctuated sentence, instead.
-Overall, an article’s punctuation and capitalization of titles should be consistent.
+- Headers should all be in APA title case.
+Overall, an article's punctuation and capitalization should be consistent.

-Photos should typically have captions instead of subtitles.
+- Photos should typically have captions instead of headers.

-Videos usually don’t need subtitles (since those titles are printed right on the video), but there are some instances where a title is needed on a video (e.g. if the title of the video isn’t a good indicator of the video’s content).
+- Videos usually don't need headers (since those titles are printed right on the video), but there are some instances where a header is needed on a video (e.g., if the title of the video isn't a good indicator of the video's content).